Does a home made weed killer sound like something you would like to use? You are not alone.

 This points out the difficulty with any home made weed killer formula, or any type of home remedy.
 The quantities or concentrations are often arbitrary.
 The actual working interaction may be unclear, or at least not substantiated by any standard testing.
 There is no way to predict the outcome.

 Even the dilution rate with water is extremely broad.
 From full strength vinegar to only 1 ounce per gallon is quite a range.
 Testimonials can be found in blogs and forums that claim successes and failures at any or all of these concentrations and mixes.

 How do you know if it is worth a try, or where to start?
 Can you use home remedies anywhere?
 What will happen if you make a mistake?

 This is another ambiguous area.
 Consider these comments about the effects of these home made weed killers on your soil, and how long they have this impact:

-(Note, these are NOT truths, they are opinions)
+(Note, these are NOT truths, they are public opinions)

 I repeat, these are only other people’s opinions, found on the internet.
 Which one can you believe?
 Who would like to experiment and find out?

 One thing that must be clarified is the mistaken belief that because something is called “natural”, it must be safe and helpful.
 An item that is derived from natural sources may be without harm in some settings, but could be poisonous in others.
 It could be helpful in one setting, but worthless in another.

 Please use common sense if you attempt to make and use your own products, like home made weed killers, based on hearsay.
 But realize that you are embarking on a trial and error procedure.
 As they say, your results may vary!